AandA-assetMgt/VaR/README.md

 # VaR
-Multiples way to compute the Value-at-risk
+Multiples ways to compute the Value-at-risk